-Existing customers and clients are extremely helpful in this as they hold the power to spread the word; either good or bad about your company, its quality, service, and reputation.
+Existing customers and clients are extremely helpful in this as they hold power to spread the word, either good or bad, about your company, its quality, service, and reputation.

 You need to foster a good relationship with these individuals and build trust using social media.
 Send emails to them to alert them to upcoming deals, offers, and discounts, communicate with them in comment sections underneath video content on YouTube, Twitter, or Facebook, for example, and use their testimonials as part of your advertising strategy both online and offline.

 Create Wow Content

-Hire a graphic designer, a content writer along with your social media strategist.
+Hire a graphic designer, and a content writer along with your social media strategist.
 If your budget is low, you can outsource these to freelancers.
 If your budget is even lower (ahem!) you can use a Canva like tool to design and schedule your social media content.

 But all these need to be done only after you have identified your potential market.